mgrazianoc/YouTubeComments/README.md

 Notes:
 get_comments.py is the program.
-Is set to retrieve 100 comments in a single video
+It is set to retrieve 100 comments in a single video

 hello_world.json is just an example of comments from a video